emipa606/O21Thaumrim/README.md

 - The robes and hood will now be considered cultist-clothing if using https://steamcommunity.com/sharedfiles/filedetails/?id=2249174783]Call of Cthulhu - Cults
 - Removed dependencies since the mod never got content that required them
+- Robes and Hood now have similar properties as the Psyfocus Robe and Skullcap if Royalty is used.

 ![Image](https://i.imgur.com/7Gzt3Rg.png)